adarsh9780/easyvenv/README.md

 #### FUTURE WORK
     - Add ability to create multiple venvs at one go
-    - Set default location where all venvs would be stored
-    - Provision for Windows
+	- Add ability to delete multiple venvs at one go
 	- When deleting virtual environments, remove the bashrc coded added

 #### CONTACT